lupyuen/lupyuen.github.io/src/display.md

 );
 ```

-Now there's a special way to transmit Command Codes and Parameters to ST7789...
+There's a special way to transmit Command Codes and Parameters to ST7789...

 ## ST7789 Command vs Parameters